Last Mile Delivery Optimization

 E-commerce giants will redefine last-mile delivery

-After the COVID-19 pandemic, e-commerce giants will be re-exploring new opportunities in the last-mile delivery.
+E-commerce giants will be re-exploring new opportunities in last-mile delivery.
 They will build a combination of locally owned warehouses that are integrated with local stores for a robust supply chain framework.
 They may acquire retail stores in different cities and build hyperlocal delivery chains.

 Hyperlocal deliveries will be explored in non-essential goods

 Some retail outlets will start to extend the hyperlocal deliveries to categories like apparel, cosmetics, liquor, etc. Instead of being exposed to large crowds in places like malls, fashion stores or supermarkets, businesses could think of executing a hyperlocal delivery strategy.

 Hyperlocal deliveries will help non-essential retail businesses expand their online presence and broaden their customer base.
 It will offer a unique opportunity for businesses to utilize new technologies and increase their customer reach.

 In order to keep product flows perennial, retail outlets will consider expanding their storage facilities.We may see retail stores creating separate storage spaces near their physical stores for hyperlocal delivery and omnichannel options like BOPIS (Buy Online and Pick Up In Store).

 The hyperlocal delivery business model will see increased Artificial Intelligence (AI) technology adoption.
 The profitability of businesses involved in hyperlocal delivery depends on two factors.
 They are: